 When it comes to digital presence – and search engines, in particular – your business rivals and SEO competitors may not be one and the same, writes Awario’s Masha Maksimava.
 Some may be primary competitors who have the same offering, but there’s every chance you’ll also be up against publishers and secondary competitors who work in the same industry but offer different products.

+But as we said before, your competition might not be who you think it is.
 Imagine a growing gym franchise, for example.
 Local competition in each market will definitely include other gyms.
 In some markets, however, the local conversations around fitness happening online might get led by a local yoga studio or a mixed martial arts gym.

 That has to factor into your competitive analysis.
 From a local SEO perspective, it might not be hard to rank for “gyms near me” search.
 But local residents might also be searching for “how to lose weight,” and a local vitamin shop is owning that traffic.